xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

    of the compiler.
 KISS is the right place to use  the other version.

-4. I've added some  error-checking routines such as CheckTable and CheckDup, and  replaced  in-line code by calls to them.
+4. I've added some  error-checking routines such as `CheckTable` and `CheckDup`, and  replaced  in-line code by calls to them.
    This cleans up a number of routines.

-5. I've  taken  the  error  checking  out  of  code generation routines  like Store, and put it in  the  parser  where  it belongs.
-See Assignment, for example.
+5. I've  taken  the  error  checking  out  of  code generation routines  like `Store`, and put it in  the  parser  where  it belongs.
+See `Assignment`, for example.

-6. There was an error in InTable and Locate  that  caused them to search all locations  instead  of  only those with valid data  in them.
+6. There was an error in `InTable` and `Locate`  that  caused them to search all locations  instead  of  only those with valid data  in them.
 They now search only  valid  cells.
-This allows us to eliminate  the  initialization  of  the symbol table, which was done in Init.
+This allows us to eliminate  the  initialization  of  the symbol table, which was done in `Init`.

-7. Procedure AddEntry now has two  arguments,  which  helps to make things a bit more modular.
+7. Procedure `AddEntry` now has two  arguments,  which  helps to make things a bit more modular.

-8. I've cleaned up the  code  for  the relational operators by the addition of the  new  procedures  CompareExpression and NextExpression.
+8. I've cleaned up the  code  for  the relational operators by the addition of the  new  procedures  `CompareExpression` and `NextExpression`.

-9. I fixed an error in the Read routine ... the  earlier value did not check for a valid variable name.
+9. I fixed an error in the `Read` routine ... the  earlier value did not check for a valid variable name.

 ## Conclusion

 The resulting compiler for  TINY  is given below.
-Other than the removal  of  the  keyword PROGRAM, it parses the same language as before.
+Other than the removal  of  the  keyword `PROGRAM`, it parses the same language as before.
 It's  just  a  bit cleaner, and more importantly  it's considerably more robust.
 I feel good about it.